12 Great Books to Read Before College for the College-Aged Kids in Your Life

 While a high school education is critical for future success, you don’t learn everything you need to know about life while in school.
+Higher education offers new challenges and opportunities for young people.
 In fact, certain areas are barely touched on during their formal education.

 But that doesn’t mean your college-aged children need to be sent off into the world unprepared.
+The college years are a pivotal time for personal growth and self-discovery.
 Instead, take advantage of the holiday season (and the time off from school) for some recreational reading with a purpose.

-If you want to get the high school or college student in your life moving out on the right foot, here are ten great books to read before college to give them some of the information they simply don’t cover in school.
+If you want to get the high school or college student in your life moving out on the right foot, here are twelve great books to read before college.
+This list includes essential reads for students entering higher education, giving them some of the information they simply don’t cover in school.

 1. 1001 Things Every College Student Needs to Know

 Going to college is an entirely new experience.
 And, even if you remember how things worked during your college days, not everything about the experience will be the same for your child.
-With that in mind, 1001 Things Every College Student Needs to Know helps cover the basics about enrolling in classes, on-campus living, studying effectively, and much more.
+With that in mind, 1001 Things Every College Student Needs to Know helps cover the basics about enrolling in classes, joining your first class, meeting new classmates, on-campus living, studying effectively, and much more.
 Think of it as a crash course in being a kid in college.

 If you want to check it out, you can find it here.